 Dr. Ann Watters has taught English for 30 years, the last 25 at Stanford University in the English department and the first year writing program, now the Program in Writing and Rhetoric.
 In the writing program from 1988 to 1995 she served as director and associate director, co-teaching the graduate pedagogy workshops and supervising graduate teaching fellows; she also developed the computers and writing program and the community service writing project.

 She has also authored a number of software programs including a multi-media program, "The Art of Persuasion."
 In recent years her courses have included "The Science of Writing and the Writing of Science," "The Rhetoric of Psychological Warfare and Propaganda," and "Global Exchange: Reading and Writing in a World Context."
-Recent courses have been "Crossing Cultures" and "Intercultural Communication."
+Current courses focus on cross-cultural issues.

-She is currently lecturer emerita and teaches as needed; she will be teaching PWR 2 Autumn 2013.
-She can be reached via email, email@example.com.
+She is currently lecturer emerita and continues to teach full time; she will be teaching PWR 2 Autumn 2015 Monday and Wednesday afternoons.
+She can be reached via email, firstname.lastname@example.org.